How Social Media can impact your job search

 But there is more at risk than a bad break-up.
 It could cost you a job.
-I wrote about this topic before in post, but I just wanted to expand on it a bit more.
+I wrote about this topic before in the post, but I just wanted to expand on it a bit more.

 The impact of social media on todayʼs job search environment is significant compared to say 2-3 years ago, particularly when it comes to the amount of information available for potential employers to “review” prior to selecting candidates.

 Reversely, the availability of information on the web also makes it easy for potential employees to do research people before interviews.
 I can tell you that I have definitely done that for interview preparation.
 Furthermore, my first instinct when considering business relationships is to Google someone and see what comes up.
 For a lot of companies these days, this is something that is frequently done before hiring anybody as an employee, consultant, or contractor.

 Anyone can easily find personal information about anyone else simply by doing a Google search.
-Social media has increased the proliferation of photos, personal stories, information about religious and political point-of-views, as well as sexual orientation and relationship status, things that a company are forbidden to ask, people make widely available on the internet for free.
+Social media has increased the proliferation of photos, personal stories, information about religious and political point-of-view, as well as sexual orientation and relationship status, things that a company is forbidden to ask, people, make widely available on the internet for free.

 So what can you do to ensure that you manage your reputation, particularly if you are looking for work?
 Google yourself!

 Go to Google and enter your first and last name in quotes, for example: “Andi Fisher” – this will narrow the results and only give you those two words (in this case, names) together rather than pulling up anything with either just Andi or just Fisher (plus those with both Andi and Fisher).